amblelabs/stargate-wiki/content/blocks/stargate.md

 ### Orlin
 ![orlin](images/orlin.png)
 - This is the smallest of all the gates and also has no [DHD](https://amblelabs.github.io/stargate-wiki/blocks/dhd/).
-But is unique as it is build with blocks (not forgetting the toaster of course).
+But is unique as it is built with blocks (not forgetting the toaster of course).